Students are encouraged to submit all transfer course work from regionally accredited

 not be posted to a student's account until the student gives their approval.

-- NOTE: Transferring military credits can affect your eligibility for veterans benefits.
+- NOTE: Transferring military credits can affect eligibility for veteran's benefits.
+Students

-You must talk with a Student Success advisor or the Veterans office before you transfer
+must talk with an Academic Advisor or the Veterans office before the credit can be

 Police Office Standards and Training (P.O.S.T.)